wisniewskam/Job_offers_scraper/README.md

 ## Features
 - Keywords search (loaded from a `.txt` file)
+- Looks for specific requirements in a description
-- Extract job details
+- Extracts job details
-- Store data in:
+- Stores data in:
   - CSV file
   - SQLite database